Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Qualitative Analysis

 When it comes to trigger identification, we find that GPT4 is generally good at identifying the right triggers, except for when it comes to comments about specific experiences or entities.
 In these cases, it confuses emotion words for emotion triggers.
 An example of this is provided in Figure~\ref{fig:trigs}.

 The distinction between the performance of GPT4 and the other models we evaluate is quite clear.
-We find that Llama2 struggles with identifying triggers even for simple sentences.
-Further, we observe that Llama2Chat makes spelling mistakes when it does identify the right triggers.
-Alpaca's performance is subpar with regards to this task.
-It rarely identifies the correct trigger.
-Examples are demonstrated in Figure\ref{fig:trigs}.
+We find that Llama2-chat struggles with identifying triggers even for simple sentences.
+Further, we observe that Llama2 makes spelling mistakes when it does identify the right triggers.
+Alpaca's performance is slightly worse than Llama2.
+Examples are demonstrated in Figure~\ref{fig:trigs}.

-Also, we observe that GPT4 confuses Sadness and Fear interchangeably, whereas Llama2 can distinguish between the two to a large extent, Further, we find that Llama2 often confuses emotion words for triggers and vice versa.
-Examples of this is provided in Figure\ref{fig:trigs}.

-\paragraph{LLM's ``attribution'' of its own predictions}
+\subsection{LLM's ``attribution'' of its own predictions}

 Here, we observe that the LLMs detect emotions with a significantly higher accuracy than transformer models.
+As shown in Figure \ref{fig:emo-detect}, we find that LLMs struggle with identifying all emotions correctly if multiple emotions are present.

-However, a drop in accuracy can be observed in trigger identification.
+However, a drop in accuracy can be observed in trigger identification when the gold label emotions are not provided.
 We observe that GPT4 identifies triggers for emotions that it detects, even when the emotions themselves are incorrect.
-Further, we find that even when it does get the emotions right, it sometimes chooses triggers different (and sometimes incorrect) compared to the ones it chose when the same emotions were provided to it in the prompt.
-We find that Llama2 exhibits similar behavior.
-Examples are given in Appendix Figure\ref{fig:emo}. .
+Further, we find that even when it does get the emotions right, it sometimes chooses triggers differently (and sometimes incorrectly) compared to the ones it chose when the same emotions were provided to it in the prompt.
+We find that Llama2 and Alpaca exhibit similar behavior.
+Examples are given in Figure \ref{fig:features}.